mbmccormick/mbmccormick.github.io/_posts/2010-09-01-removing-subversion-directories-from-windows.md

 ---
 layout: post
-title: 'Removing Subversion Directories from Windows'
+title: "Removing Subversion Directories from Windows"
 ---

 While I'm in the middle of my conversion from Subversion to Git, I ran across a somewhat annoying problem.
 I have all of these projects on my local workstation that I need to strip of `.svn` directories.
 While I could do this using Subversion's `export` command, that would require a lot of moving and deleting and I just didn't want to do that.